 Journey Ancona – Split or vice versa takes about 10 hours.
 In case of a stop on the island of Hvar (Stari Grad), the trip takes additional 2 hours (12 hours).

-Blueline keeps this route with two car and passengers ferries from March 28th to November 4th.2015.
+Blueline keeps this route with two car and passengers ferries from March to November.